 How to Ice Fish

 Cold temperatures slow down fish metabolism.
-Fish will try to conserve energy during winter time, and this will make them slower to react.
+As a result, fish are more geared towards conserving energy, and this makes them slower to react.
 You can take advantage of this in a few different ways.
 Let’s dive in and see what each ice fishing technique has to offer.

 1. Jigging with a Spring Bobber